 This run is hard to get when the gates are open and the flows are up.
-It is classic Oregon class IV boulder rapids with bedrock here and there along with a challenging 50 foot waterfall near the beggining that has been run a couple of times.
-The wood situation is ever changing, but not too bad.
+It is typical of obscure Oregon streams with class IV boulder rapids with bedrock here and there along with a challenging 50 foot waterfall near the beggining that has been run a couple of times.
+The wood situation is ever changing, but not too bad in 2015.
 The upper section seems to have more small diameter trees in the river, the lower section has less wood, but larger trees in the river.
 The section from Little Boulder Creek to the confluence with the NF Siletz is high quality boating, IV-IV+.

 The best put in is at the confluence with the next tributary downstream from Bridge Forty Creek, just upstream of the falls.
-Alternate put ins are at Bridge Forty Creek, or bushwhacking in near Little Boulder (Little Boulder itself is dangerous without good rapids).
+Alternate put ins are at Bridge Forty Creek, or bushwhacking in near Little Boulder Creek (Little Boulder itself is dangerous without good rapids near the confluence).
 If you are doing this run, time will need to be spent looking at maps and figuring out some of the access decisions for yourself.

 Below the falls the wood situation is better but still a factor.
 There are many class IV-IV+ rapids in this section.
 When the confluence of Little Boulder is reached the creek once again improves in quality, keep watching for wood.
 There is a "gorge" with two rapids below here that requires being creative to get around some wood, portages probable.

 Once below the gorge we didn't need to portage anymore on our last trip, though there are still hazards.
 The class IV continues until a notable slide/ledge is reached with a 20 foot rock outcrop on the left.
 Below here there is a half mile of class II-III to the confluence with the NF Siletz.